 The Bjørvika area encompasses the waterfront around the Norwegian Opera and Ballet.
 A former industrial area of railway lines, shipping containers and a busy motorway is being redeveloped into a huge pedestrian space, destined to become the cultural centre of Oslo.
-The gentle slope of the Opera’s roof has become a popular and attractive meeting place where visitors have the feeling of sitting on a white marble beach lapped by the Oslo fjord.
+The gentle slope of the Opera’s roof has become a popular and attractive meeting place where visitors get the feeling of sitting on a white marble beach lapped by the Oslo fjord.

 Like modern art, the Barcode buildings divide opinion.
-The impact of the buildings vary depending on where you stand and at what time of day, so take a look from several vantage points – the railway station, Bjørvika, Sørenga.
+The impact of the buildings vary depending on where you stand and at what time of the day, so take a look from several vantage points – the railway station, Bjørvika, and Sørenga.

-The Sørenga peninsula is part of the harbour area, and falls within the larger Bjørvika development area.
+The Sørenga peninsula is part of the harbour area and falls within the larger Bjørvika development area.
 This is a new and central neighbourhood complete with parks and a pier that floats on the Oslo Fjord.
 Designed to make full use of the fjord, Norway’s first outdoor seawater swimming facility will be incorporated into the Sørenga promenade.

 Between the Oslofjord and the forests lies Norway’s capital and largest city, with its vibrant social scene and special combination of nature experiences and city life.